Spot, Treat, and Prevent Canine Acral Lick Granuloma

 - 2Allergy control.

 - Subject your dog to allergy testing ($100-200).
 This can be done at the veterinarian's office.
 Allergy shots will be given to your dog if any kind of allergy issue is spotted.
-This is considered to be a long term method of treatment because allergies are carried throughout the dog's life.
+This is considered to be a long-term method of treatment because allergies are carried throughout the dog's life.

 - Determine your dog's food allergy.
 Be watchful of your dog's reactions to certain foods.
 You may want to consider changing your dog food to a pure protein food to ensure your dog's overall health.

-- 3Provide Omega 3 and Omega 6 fatty acid supplements.You can give this in food or gel Tablet form.
+- 3Provide Omega 3 and Omega 6 fatty acid supplements.You can give this in food or gel tablet form.
 Consult your vet about this.

-- 4Subject your dog to skin biopsy or skin scraping.This procedure will help spot any form of bacterial or fungal infection.
+- 4Subject your dog to a skin biopsy or skin scraping.This procedure will help spot any form of bacterial or fungal infection.

-- 6Give plenty of chew toys or chew bones.These will keep your dog occupied for a long period.
+- 6Give plenty of chew toys or chew bones.These will keep your dog occupied for a long time.
 Make sure that they like the chew treats, toys, or bones you give them or they will just ignore them.

 - 7Train your dog in agility.This will help get rid of stress and pent up energy.

 - 8Consider getting another pet or dog if your dog is the only pet at home.This will help the dog interact and eliminate boredom and anxiety.

 - 9Select the right dog breed or the right pet.If you think you cannot give enough time for a dog, consider getting a cat.
 If you really want a dog, get a smaller one.Advertisement

 "Acral Lick Granuloma" is a very bothersome and risky condition for your dog.
 You should make sure that you are always paying attention to your dog's behavior and overall health.

 - Always run your hands all over the dog's body.
 This is an effective way of checking for any sensitivity, especially in the front legs.